arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	_Unhandled exception in the deployed application_

 	> **Note:** After the debugger attaches to a role or an instance, you can debug as usual.
 However, you should avoid long stops at breakpoints when remote debugging because Windows Azure treats a process that is stopped for longer than a few minutes as unresponsive and stops sending traffic to that instance.
-If you stop too much time, the Remote Debugging Monitor (_msvsmon_._exe_) that runs on your role instance shuts down and terminates your debugging session.
+If you stop for too much time, the Remote Debugging Monitor (_msvsmon_._exe_) that runs on your role instance shuts down and terminates your debugging session.

 1. Press **F5** to continue execution and let ASP.NET handle the exception.
 Notice that this time the application shows a generic error page instead of the exception details that you saw earlier when running the application locally.
 This is because the default mode for the **customErrors** element is _remoteOnly_, and the application is now running in Windows Azure.